thiamsantos/cool-pomodoro/README.md

 - Time display on the screen.
 - Time display on page's title.
 - Vibrate when the time is over.
+- Sound notification when the time is over.

 ## Keyboard Shortcuts
 - Space: play/pause the timer.